Haymarket railway station: Platforms and layout

 Haymarket has a total of 5 platforms, numbered 0 to 4.
 Platforms 1 and 2 are used for trains to/from stations across the River Forth (accessed via the Forth Rail bridge).
 Platforms 3 and 4 are used for trains to Glasgow as well as all West Coast Main Line Services.
 Platform 0 is a little-used bay platform on the north side of the station for the small number of services which are timetabled to start from (and terminate at) the station instead of Waverley.

+Awards

+In 2026 Haymarket was nominated for the Large Station of the Year award in the National Rail Awards.